Search ImagingPixel for Images by Camera or Lens

 Canon

-• Canon AV-1 35mm SLR Film Camera - Film Camera Review: The Canon AV-1, an easy-to-use manual focus aperture-priority AE 35mm SLR film camera, is highly recommended for photo newbies.
+• Canon AV-1 (1979) 35mm SLR Film Camera - An easy-to-use manual focus aperture-priority AE 35mm SLR film camera, with battery power for its electronics and light meter functions, recommended for photo newbies.

-• Canon Autoboy Prisma Date 35mm AF Film Camera - Film Camera Review: A quick look at the Canon Autoboy Prisma Date, a compact 35mm AF film camera with a waist-level finder and remote control shutter.
+• Canon Autoboy Prisma Date (1988) 35mm AF Film Camera - A unique fully automatic autofocus 35mm point-and-shoot film camera with a secondary waist-level viewfinder for discreet, cinematic, low-angle photography, and an integrated wireless remote control.

 Carena